jb6131/professional-readme-generator/README.md

   ## Description

   This is a CLI application that helps the user create a professional README given a user's input.
+The user answers prompts given and the application creates a README file with the provided input.

   ## Table of Contents